upday/upday.github.io/_posts/blog/2016-08-23-model-view-controller.md

 So this means that it would be the View's responsibility of handling the UI logic.
 But this makes the UI logic impossible to unit test.

-The other approach is to have the Model exposing only the data that needs to be displayed, hiding any business logic from the View.
+The other approach is to have the Model expose only the data that needs to be displayed, hiding any business logic from the View.
 But then, we end up with Models that handle both business and UI logic.
 It would be unit testable, but then the Model ends up, implicitly being dependent on the View.

 {% highlight java %}
 String name = userModel.getDisplayName();